 4. Calculate the total bill, including labor, materials, taxes, fees, and any discounts.

-5. Save it as a new file with a unique file name.
-For example, save each estimate with the client’s name and the estimate number for easy retrieval (Painting Quote 00714.RichardLowell.PDF).
+5. Save it as a new file with a unique file name (Painting Quote 00714.RichardLowell.PDF).

-7. Share the estimate with your client by sending them a PDF version of the estimate via email.
+7. Send the client a PDF version of the estimate via email.